sunnyspectra/cryptic-volt-web/README.md

 # WORK IN PROGRESS
-assisted by lovable-ui
+- assisted by lovable-ui.
-made using react.js, tailwind css, vite, html
+- made using react.js, tailwind css, vite, html, typescript